possumtech/procdir/README.md

 # procdir

-Retrieve postgresql stored procedures from a dedicated directory.
+Retrieve PostgreSQL stored procedures from a dedicated directory.
 Instead of mixing your SQL code in with your Javascript or Typescript code, create a `sql/` folder in your project that contains one or more `example.sql` files which the `procdir` module reads and compiles when instantiated.

 Features: